syrath17/Dental-GAN-SEG-Analisys/README.md

 # Evaluation and Ablation study

 # REPOSITORY STRUCTURE
+- README.md

-The **SEGMENTATION** and **GAN** directories contain the kaggle notebooks in which the model training was developed.
+- PRESENTATION: it contains the presentation of the whole project The **SEGMENTATION** and **GAN** directories contain the kaggle notebooks in which the model training was developed.
 Each notebook imports the necessary datasets from a google drive in which they are stored.
 - GAN
     - pix2pix-training: In this notebook, a pix2pix model is trained to generate realistic 256x256 orthopanoramic images from a segmentation mask.